Bankers Professional Liability (BPL) Insurance Definition & Meaning

 Example of Banker’s Professional Liability Insurance

-Let’s say that a financial institution is being sued by a customer for issuing cash and a credit card to a customer impersonator.
-This error allowed the criminal to cause damage to the customer’s credit history and wiped out the real customer’s bank accounts.
+Let’s say that a financial institution is being sued by a customer for issuing cash and a credit card to a customer impersonator (stolen identity).
+This error allowed the criminal to cause damages to the customer’s credit history and emptied the actual customer’s bank accounts.

 Obviously, the bank wasn’t intentionally releasing money to a customer impersonator so the bank insurance would cover the bank’s liability in this instance.
 Some insurance allows banks to choose their own legal representation while others provide the legal defense for them.

 BPL insurance protects banks from the mistakes that come along with traditional banking as well as more complex situations where a customer may choose to file legal action against the bank.
-There are situations that it covers and other situations that it doesn’t offer coverage.
+There are specific events that it covers and other situations that are not included in the coverage

 FAQs About Bankers Professional Liability